GSathish/eece211/7-Subtypes.md

 In the example, `q` has declared type `Queue<Integer>` but its runtime type is `LinkedList<Integer>`.
 Java permits this because `LinkedList<Integer>` is a subtype of `Queue<Integer>`.

-In *Effective Java* by Joshua Bloch, *Item 16: Favor composition over inheritance*:
+In *Effective Java* by Joshua Bloch, *Item 16: Favour composition over inheritance*:

 > [Subclassing] is a powerful way to achieve code reuse, but it is not always the best tool for the job.
 > Used inappropriately, it leads to fragile software.